dafny-lang/dafny/docs/DafnyRef/Statements.md

 }
 ```

-Note that a non-labeled `break` pays attention only to loop, not to labeled
+Note that a non-labeled `break` pays attention only to loops, not to labeled
 statements.
 For example, the labeled block `X` in the previous example
 does not play a role in determining the target statement of the `break break;`.